Submodular Order Functions and Assortment Optimization

 \TITLE{Submodular Order Functions and Assortment Optimization} \ARTICLEAUTHORS{ \AUTHOR{ Rajan Udwani} \AFF{UC Berkeley, IEOR, \EMAIL{rudwani@berkeley.edu}}}

 \ABSTRACT{ We define a new class of set functions that in addition to being monotone and subadditive, also admit a very limited form of submodularity defined over a permutation of the ground set.
-We refer to this permutation as a \emph{submodular order}.
+We refer to this permutation as a submodular order.
 This class of functions includes monotone submodular functions as a sub-family.